GDD-Nantes/FedShop/README.md

 * [The FedShop Workload](https://docs.google.com/document/d/1gB5rkq5iySbiQJ_jzKjyDCbZ3DwLPEmPuIv45T834gI/edit?usp=share_link)
 * The [Fedshop Workload as SPARQL 1.1 queries](https://docs.google.com/document/d/1Ihf1oIuF9cGTgMwC7y7byQlRstdfQBvfohyf73jW3mQ/edit?usp=share_link) with optimal source assignments.

+## QuickStart and Documentation

+- The quickstart guide is available in the [Quickstart tutorial](https://github.com/GDD-Nantes/FedShop/wiki/0.-Quick-start)
+- How to configure fedshop and how to extend fedshop is available in the [wiki](https://github.com/GDD-Nantes/FedShop/wiki)

 ## Install from the source
+We recommend using our docker image from the [Quickstart tutorial](https://github.com/GDD-Nantes/FedShop/wiki/0.-Quick-start).
+However, it is also possible to install from source.

 - Install [Docker](https://docs.docker.com/get-docker/), Maven 3.6.3 with OpenJDK 11
  and [Compose (`>= 2.16.0`)](https://github.com/docker/compose)